-Exemptions from the Drainage Plan requirements are as specified in § 25-104.1.
+Exemptions from the Stormwater Management (SWM) Site Plan requirements are as specified in § 25-104.1.

-§ 25-403 Drainage Plan Contents.
+§ 25-403 SWM Site Plan Contents.

-The following items shall be included in the Drainage Plan:
+The following items shall be included in the SWM Site Plan:

-- (a) General.
+(a) General.

-- (1) General description of project.

-- (2) General description of proposed permanent stormwater controls.

-(3) The name and address of the project site, the name and address of the owner of the property, and the name of the individual or firm preparing the Drainage Plan.

-(b) Maps.
-Map(s) of the project area showing:

-(1) The location of the project relative to highways, municipalities, and other identifiable landmarks.

-(2) Existing contours at intervals of two (2) feet.
+- (1) General description of project. - (2) General description of the overall stormwater management concept for the project. - (3) The name and address of the project site, the name and address of the owner of the property, and the name of the individual or firm preparing the SWM Site Plan. - (4) Expected project time schedule. - (b) Maps.
+Map(s) of the project area showing: - (1) The location of the project relative to highways, municipalities, and other identifiable landmarks. - (2) Existing contours at intervals of two (2) feet.
 In areas of steep slopes (greater than 15%), five-foot (5') contour intervals may be used.
-Off-site drainage areas impacting the project shall also be shown, including topographic detail.

-(3) Streams, lakes, ponds, or other bodies of water within the project area.

-(4) Other physical features, including existing drainage swales, wetlands, closed depressions, sinkholes, and areas of natural vegetation to be preserved.

-(5) Locations of proposed underground utilities, sewers, and water lines.
-The locations of all existing and proposed utilities, sanitary sewers, and water lines within fifty (50) feet of the property lines of the project site shall also be shown.

-(6) An overlay showing soil types and boundaries based on the Lehigh County Soil Survey, latest edition.

-(6.1)An overlay showing geologic types and boundaries.

-(7) Proposed changes to land surface and vegetative cover.

-(8) Proposed structures, roads, paved areas, and buildings.

-(9) Final contours at intervals of two (2) feet.
-In areas of steep slopes (greater than 15%), five-foot (5') contour intervals may be used.

-(10) Stormwater Management District boundaries applicable to the site.

-(11) A schematic showing all tributaries contributing flow to the site and all existing man-made features beyond the property boundary that would be affected by the project.
+Off-site drainage areas impacting the project shall also be shown, including topographic detail. - (3) Streams, lakes, ponds, or other bodies of water within the project area. - (4) Other physical features, including existing drainage swales, wetlands, closed depressions, sinkholes, and areas of natural vegetation to be preserved. - (5) Locations of proposed underground utilities, sewers, and water lines.
+The locations of all existing and proposed utilities, sanitary sewers, and water lines within fifty (50) feet of the property lines of the project site shall also be shown. - (6) An overlay showing soil types and boundaries based on the Lehigh County Soil Survey, latest edition. - (6.1) An overlay showing geologic types and boundaries. - (7) Proposed changes to land surface and vegetative cover. - (8) Proposed structures, roads, paved areas, and buildings. - (9) Final contours at intervals of two (2) feet.
+In areas of steep slopes (greater than 15%), five-foot (5') contour intervals may be used. - (10) Stormwater Management District boundaries applicable to the site. - (11) A schematic showing all tributaries contributing flow to the site and all existing man-made features beyond the property boundary that would be affected by the project.

-(12) Clear identification of the location and nature of permanent stormwater BMPs.

-(13) An adequate access easement around all stormwater BMPs that would provide Borough ingress to and egress from a public right-of-way.

-(14) The location of all public water supply wells within four hundred (400) feet of the project, and all private water supply wells within one hundred (100) feet of the project.
+- (12) Clear identification of the location and nature of permanent stormwater BMPs. - (13) An adequate access easement around all stormwater BMPs that would provide Borough ingress to and egress from a public right-of-way. - (14) The location of all existing and proposed (A) on-lot wastewater facilities within one hundred (100) feet of the project, (B) public water supply wells within four hundred (400) feet of the project, and (C) private water supply wells within one hundred (100) feet of the project.